To tax a vehicle as a goods vehicle for the first time, you will need:

-I. Please submit any letter or document you have received from the Revenue Commissioners over the last year clearly showing your trade or business is registered for tax purposes, i.e.
+I. Please submit any Current letter or Current document you have received from the Revenue Commissioners over the last year clearly showing your trade or business is registered for tax purposes, i.e.

 II.
 If your vehicle is registered in your Limited Company Name, you may submit a printed copy of your current eTax Clearance Certificate for the Company.

 I. A current letter from your employer on their official headed paper confirming:

 - The nature of their trade or business and the goods you are carrying

 - That you are required to carry these goods in your vehicle (registration number to be stated on letter) in the course of your employment by them

 There is no longer a requirement for an owner to present their current Pass Statement or Certificate of Roadworthiness to the Motor Tax Office as vehicle testing details are updated by the Road Safety Authority.
 Under vehicle testing regulations, a goods vehicle (EU categories N for motor vehicles or O for trailers) is a vehicle constructed or adapted primarily for the carrying of goods or burden of any description, whether or not it is used for such a purpose, therefore, all goods vehicles must complete an annual roadworthiness test in a Commercial Vehicle Test Centre, regardless of how the vehicle is taxed.
 This includes vehicles such as car vans and 4x4 vehicles converted for goods use.
 For more information on commercial vehicle testing, please contact the Commercial Vehicle Testing Section of the Road Safety Authority at 091 872600, email@example.com or at www.rsa.ie